-As an employer of someone, you may have to deal with situations where they need to take time off due to pregnancy (or their partner’s pregnancy) or because they are adopting a child.
+As an employer, you may have to deal with situations where an employee needs to take time off due to pregnancy (or their partner’s pregnancy) or because they are adopting a child.

 This section explains more about the minimum payments due to employees during periods of parental leave.
 You can, of course, decide to pay your employee more – but not less – than the basic legal minimum level.

 Maternity leave and pay